Marital Fraud & Hidden Assets

-In matters of divorce or separation the laws that govern each situation are there to guide the parties toward fairness, regardless of what those may be.
-Where this may have the highest impact is with property that is acquired during the partnership of a marriage.
-The view of the law in matters of property is that both people hold an equal right to the ownership.
+In matters of divorce or separation, the laws that govern each situation are there to guide the parties toward fairness, regardless of what those may be.
+Where this may have the highest impact is with a property that is acquired during the partnership of marriage.
+The view of the law in matters of property is that both people hold an equal right to ownership.
 This does not change when one of the partners does not contribute to the financial stability of the household.
-However, in certain cases there may be items that are exempt.
+However, in certain cases, there may be items that are exempt.

 What To Do When Fraud Is Suspect